affaxltd/unifix/README.md

 # UniFix

-UniFix patches Uniswap's exchange site to remove the blocklisted tokens.
+UniFix patches Uniswap's exchange site to remove the blacklisted token list.
 I'll keep it updated for some time.

 ## Why?